-- The backup lights come on. - Climatronic switches automatically to air recirculation mode. - The Park Distance Control system and the camera for Rear Assist switch on (if applicable).
+• The backup lights come on.

+• The Climatronic switches automatically to air recirculation mode when the CSC roof is closed (if equipped).

+• The Park Distance Control system and the camera for Rear Assist switch on (if equipped).

 - Lower center console

 - Instruments

-- Braking, stopping and parking
+- Braking and parking

+- Rear Assist

-- Park Distance Control (PDC)
+- Park Distance Control system

-- Reverse driving assistant (Rear Assist)

 - Climate control

 - Engine control and emission control system

-- · Emergency closing and opening
+- Emergency closing and opening